peteb/peteb.github.io/_posts/2013-08-13-shoppingsync.markdown

 The syncing functionality is designed to work for collaborating on lists; marking, adding and deleting items happen on all devices in realtime.
-That's a handy feature when you're more than one doing the shopping, and if you manage the shopping all on your own you can now access your list basically wherever you are.
+That's a handy feature when you're more than one doing the shopping, and if you manage the shopping on your own you can now access your list basically wherever you are.

 Sharing a list is super easy, there's no need to register an account